Women Call for More Menopause Support in the Workplace in New Global Survey

 Menopause is a workplace issue still facing stigma.

 Despite greater emphasis on fostering conversations around once-taboo subjects, such as mental health and burnout, many workplaces have not done the same with menopause.
-Although 97% of survey respondents have experienced moderate to extremely severe menopause symptoms, 72% have hidden them at work at least once.
+Although 91% of respondents have experienced at least one moderate to extremely severe menopause symptom, 72% have hidden their symptoms at work at least once.
 One-third of employees (34%) have not told anyone at work about their symptoms.
 When asked why, seven in 10 said menopause is a personal issue, while others said talking about menopause was embarrassing (11%), could cause others to perceive them negatively (7%), or have a negative impact on their career (5%).

 Yet, it is a workplace issue; over one-third (37%) of respondents said that their symptoms negatively affect their work performance.